DanilleH22/inkpad_book/README.md

 ### Future Goals:
 - To create a profile biography for users, where they write about themself and add a image.
 - To be able to see the author username, taking you to their profile to see their other work.
+- Users will be able to search for books by name
-- Users will be able to follow authors they like.
+- Users will be able to filter browse by genre
 - Implement a feature that for a fee we help them get published on Amazon or print.
 - Users can have a discussion thats only available after reading the book.